Agricultural Hall

 > Aim for early bees.
 It's not unusual to hive packages with snow still on the ground.
 And if you successfully hive a package by early April, you could be taking honey in June.
 Later packages seem to merely survive, but not always thrive, ...until year two.

 > Dates are estimates.
 We can hope and cross our fingers, but they'll come when they come.
-Most arrive on time, or even a day early.
+Most arrive on time or, frequently, a day early.
 Weather is the biggest determinant.

 > In general, I will replace dead queens as long as you report them to me within four days of their arrival at Ag Hall.
 I will try to always offer replacement queens for virgin and poorly mated queens, but they must be reported to me within 10 days.

-> I can not replace packages -- there is no instance where a supplier will replace a package.
-The 10-14 days after hiving a package are critical, and it is important that you monitor your queen's behavior thoroughly and keep them well fed.
+> I cannot replace packages -- there is no instance where a supplier will replace a package.
+The 10-14 days after hiving a package are critical, and it is important that you monitor your queen's behavior thoroughly and keep them well fed and protected from extreme weather.
 Please feel free to call with any questions -- I can usually help you through any rough patches.